 - Installing Python shows you how to set up Python on your computer at home or your laptop.

-- We have a four part tutorial to get you started.
+- We have a five part tutorial to get you started.

 - Tutorial Part 1: intro Python and programming concepts like scripts, variables, and integrated development environments.